-Stonington Gray vs. Wickham Gray:
+Stonington Gray vs. Wickam Gray

-When comparing the classic gray of Stonington Gray to Wickham Gray, you can see why Stonington Gray is in the more traditional gray family.
+When comparing the classic Stonington Gray to Wickham Gray, you’ll see just why Stonington Gray has a place in the more traditional gray family.

 Stonington Gray also is a darker shade (with an LRV of 59.75) than Wickham Gray (with an LRV of 68.94), so go with Stonington if you are looking for a richer tone on your walls.

-Stonington Gray vs. Revere Pewter:
+Benjamin Moore Stonington Gray vs. Revere Pewter

-Oh Revere Pewter, how you are so loved by many, many home decorators.
-Your dark and moody but not overpowering feel, makes you a great fit when you don’t want the gray to sit back as a silent backdrop.
+Oh, Revere Pewter, how you are so loved by many, many home decorators.
+You’re dark and moody but not overpowering, which makes you a great fit when you don’t want the gray to sit back as a silent backdrop.

-However, it’s worth another look here with Stonington Gray.
+However, it’s worth another look here in comparison with Stonington Gray.
 Gray Owl is on the lighter and brighter side, which makes it so popular in basically any room.